isomerpages/moe-ferngreenpri/_special-programmes/Learning for Life Programme (LLP).md

 <b> Get Real! – Go Outdoor! </b>

-Modelling closely after Place-Based Education (PBE), we believe that the various platforms which encompass elements of fun and exploration can be leveraged to allow students to appreciate and make connections to the world and life around them, thus acquiring essential life skills in the physical, mental and affective domains.
+Modelling closely after Place-Based Education (PBE), we believe that the various platforms which encompass elements of fun and exploration can be leveraged to allow students to appreciate and make connections to the world and life around them, thus acquiring essential life skills in the physical, mental and affective domains.&nbsp;&nbsp;

 PBE is an approach to learning that takes advantage of geography to create authentic, meaningful and engaged learning for students.